"We should not teach children the sciences but give them a taste for them."

 Business

-Throughout the camp, students work together to apply their STEM knowledge towards a business design that will benefit their community.
+Throughout the camp, students work together to apply their STEM knowledge toward a business design that will benefit their community.